ehn-dcc-development/hcert-kotlin/README.md

 # Electronic Health Certificate Kotlin Library

-Implements a very basic validation and creation chain of electronic health certificates:
+Implements a very basic validation and creation chain for electronic health certificates:
  - Encode in CBOR
  - Wrap in a CWT structure
  - Sign and embed in COSE